 It seems so simple I can’t imagine that we’re the first to think of this but I haven’t seen anyone else saying it so here’s our solution for safe international travel to resume in Costa Rica.

-- Individual countries use the social distancing and test/trace protocols already proven to drive transmission down to manageable levels.
+- Individual countries use masks and the social distancing and test/trace protocols already proven to drive transmission down to manageable levels.

-- Everyone boarding a flight to Costa Rica submits swab samples.
+- Everyone boarding a flight to Costa Rica submits swab samples and wears masks.

 - While the plane is in the air the samples are tested for viral DNA by PCR and viral proteins by antigen testing

 a.
 Any positive result and the plane turns around so everyone on board can be quarantined back in the country of origin

 b.
 All negatives and everyone heads to the beaches and rain forest!